 Your business questions

-Exit strategy – what’s the best option?
+Business exit planning – what’s the best option?

 There are three main routes to disposal: Family succession, trade sale and management buyout.
 All offer different advantages and disadvantages – our experts can talk you through each option and help you make the right decision for you personally.